premthomas/keras-image-classification/README.md

 This is close to the minimum requirements necessary to run a small scale image calssification project.
 Standard requirements would include:
   - Intel Core i7
-  - NVIDIA GTX series
+  - NVIDIA GTX 970
   - 16 GB DDR4 Memory and
   - 1 TB HDD

 I would recommend that you look at Siraj's video that was posted on June 2018.
 Best Laptop for Machine Learning (https://www.youtube.com/watch?v=dtFZrFKMiPI).
 And yes, I would highly recommend other videos on Machine Learning posted by Siraj.

+## 6. Libraries used
+The following are the list of Python Libraries that have been used for this project.
+All of these libraries can be installed with basic 'pip' commands.

+1. numpy
+2. pandas
+3. skimage
+4. openCV (cv2)
+5. keras
+6. matplotlib -pyplot
+7. pathlib
+8. h5py
+9. os
+10. scikitlearn
+11. scipy

-## 6. Basic code files
+## 7. Basic code files
 Here is a list of the code files that were used and their functions:
   - CreateModel.ipynb: Your first step is to create a model.
 There are two ways of creating models.
 You could import a model programmed in Keras directly (read this link for information on available models https://keras.io/applications/) or you could create your own model.
 In this case, we will be creating our own model using InceptionV3 as the base.
 The reason in doing so is that most models work with RGB images only and not with Grey-scale.
 There are a few variables that you will have to change:
     - Number of channels the image has: 1 represents a Grey-scale image, 3 represents a RGB (or HSV) image